Contents

 How does this relate to Envato Elements audio?

-Many online based music composers, including some of those that sell licenses to their music via Elements, have their content digitally fingerprinted via Content ID to help protect against unauthorized uses, and also use these YouTube Partner platforms to administer and manage their content.
+Many online-based music composers, including some of those that sell licenses to their music via Envato Elements, have their content digitally fingerprinted via Content ID to help protect against unauthorized uses, and also use these YouTube Partner platforms to administer and manage their content.

 We provide license certificates for audio you download on Envato Elements, so should a copyright notice appear on a video containing music that is tracked by Content ID, it can be easily cleared.